Begusarai (TV series): Plot

 Bindiya, a dancer enters Begusarai to make money by dancing in events.
 She wants to ruin the Thakurs as her father was the former king of Begusarai whom Phulan killed, bringing Bindiya and her mother on road, and thus becoming the king himself.
-Once Lakhan and Poonam marry, he again tortures her.
+She starts to woo the eldest brother of the Thakur Family Mithilesh who is married to Maya and have two children.
+One day,Bindiya comments on Poonam and Priyom friendship considering it as illegitimate.
+On learning this lakhan beats up bindiya but stopped by mithilesh it creates a hate between lakhan and the thakur family .Once Lakhan and Poonam marry, he again tortures her.
 Poonam learns about Lakhan's love for her and how he never hurt anyone when trying to woo her; she starts to like and turns him into a soft person, and they get close.

-Priyom constantly gets mad at Bindiya's antics and tries to change her.
-Guddi is pregnant with the child of Poonam's brother, who dies in an accident.
+From revenge from poonam a heartbroken Priyom marries Bindiya and constantly gets mad at Bindiya's antics and tries to change her.
+Guddi is pregnant with the child of Poonam's brother Dolt, who dies in an accident.
 For this, Poonam blames Lakhan, and they get separated.
-Bindiya and Priyom fall in love; he becomes the Bahubali of Begusarai.
+Unexpectedly Bindiya and Priyom fall in love; he becomes the Bahubali of Begusarai.
 Priyom tries to stop Mithilesh from killing a cheater business partner, but ends up being collateral and dies by his hands.
 Bindiya swears vengeance on Mithilesh.
 The entire family opposes her, except for Poonam and Lakhan.
 When she decides to file a case against Mithilesh but loses when Badi Amma (Sulbha Arya) locks Poonam in the supply closet.
 Datta Ji gets out of jail and comes back into the Thakur Haveli.
 He strips Bindiya in front of the entire Begusarai and drowns her alive.
 Lakhan and Poonam try to save her but are not able to.
 He also tries to kill Guddi and her child, but Poonam and Lakhan save her.